TeeSeal/coub-dl/README.md

 ### CROP

-By default crops a centered square
+By default crops a centered square (as big as possible)

 ```
 $ coub-dl -i <LINK|ID> -o out.mp4 -c